DataSystemsGroupUT/HyperParameterTunability/README.md

 # HyperParameterTunability

-The following repository contains
+The following repository contains:
 * the scripts for collecting performance data of 6 machine learning algorithms on 200 classification tasks from OpenML environment
 * the collected performance data of SVM, Decision Tree, Random Forest, AdaBoost, Gradient Boosting and Extra Trees Classifiers.
+* Several notebooks that each ones performs one experiments and conduncts the results.
+* Based on PerformanceData, created new datasets that all are in output_csv folders.
 * tools for
-    - importing and modifying the collected data
+    - Importing and modifying the collected data
-    - searching correlation between the dataset metafeatures and classifier performances
+    - Searching correlation between the dataset metafeatures and classifier performances.
-    - conducting statistical tests to compare performance of the classifiers over the tasks
+    - Conducting statistical tests to compare performance of the classifiers over the tasks.
+    - Computing the best value for each important hyperparameter.
+    - Computing Wilcoxon test for verifing the result.
 * script for extracting metafeatures of the datasets
 * script for performing fANOVA on the performance data